zetup-sh/zetup-pkg/README.md

 ### Make it your own

 I encourage you to fork this repo and make it your own.
 If you stick to the `custom` and `override` diretories, you can always pull from this repo for any updates (I periodically update versions of things, add functions, etc.), or you can push to this repo, and I might accept a PR.
 Or you can completely customize it and let other people use your configuration.
 It is quite easy to do just by forking and having multiple branches and origins.
 If you completely mess up, you can always come back here.

+If you do fork this repo and let others use your version, I would recommend having a private branch for your own personal use and to test stuff out and a public branch for the world to use.
+When you add something public, just merge it to your private branch.